We use cookies to improve your experience on our website. By clicking "Accept all", you agree to the use of all cookies. Privacy Policy

 What Is On-Page SEO?

-On-page SEO refers to the optimisation of elements directly on your web pages - content, HTML, structure, and metadata - that determine how search engines understand and rank those pages.
-It's distinct from technical SEO (which addresses infrastructure) and off-page SEO (which addresses authority signals like backlinks), though all three work together.
+On-page SEO refers to the optimisation of elements directly on your web pages, content, HTML, structure and metadata, that determine how search engines understand and rank those pages.
+It is distinct from technical SEO, which addresses infrastructure, and off-page SEO, which addresses authority signals like backlinks, though all three work together.

-For e-commerce businesses, on-page SEO is primarily concerned with ensuring that your product pages, category pages, and supporting content rank for the search queries your buyers use at different stages of the purchase journey - from initial research through to transaction.
+For ecommerce businesses, on-page SEO is primarily concerned with ensuring that your product pages, category pages and supporting content rank for the queries your buyers use at different stages of the purchase journey, from initial research through to transaction.

-The commercial case for on-page SEO investment is straightforward.
-Organic search consistently delivers some of the highest-quality traffic available to an e-commerce business - buyers who are actively searching for what you sell, at the point of peak purchase intent.
+The commercial case is straightforward.
+Organic search consistently delivers some of the highest-quality traffic available to an online store: buyers actively searching for what you sell, at the point of peak purchase intent.

-Unlike paid media, organic traffic doesn't stop when budget stops.
-Investment in on-page SEO compounds over time: pages that rank well continue to generate traffic and revenue indefinitely, with no incremental cost per visitor.
+Unlike paid media, organic traffic does not stop when budget stops.
+Investment in on-page SEO compounds over time: pages that rank well continue to generate traffic and revenue with no incremental cost per visitor.
 The payback period is longer than paid media, but the long-term return is significantly superior.

-For e-commerce businesses with large product catalogues, on-page SEO is also a question of commercial efficiency.
-Systematic optimisation of your highest-value product and category pages - the ones with the highest traffic potential and conversion value - delivers disproportionate return on the SEO effort invested.
+For stores with large catalogues, on-page SEO is also a question of commercial efficiency.
+Systematic optimisation of your highest-value product and category pages, the ones with the greatest traffic potential and conversion value, delivers disproportionate return on the effort invested.

 Keyword Research: The Foundation of On-Page SEO

-Every on-page SEO decision starts with keyword research.
-Understanding precisely which queries your target buyers use - at different stages of the purchase journey, for different product types - is what allows you to create content that captures that demand.
+Every on-page decision starts with keyword research.
+Understanding precisely which queries your buyers use, at different stages of the journey and for different product types, is what allows you to create pages that capture that demand.

 Transactional keywords signal immediate purchase intent: "buy noise-cancelling headphones", "black leather belt free delivery".
-These should map directly to product pages and are the highest-priority targets for e-commerce on-page SEO.
+These map directly to product pages and are the highest-priority targets.

-Commercial investigation keywords indicate a buyer comparing options before purchasing: "best running trainers for flat feet", "MacBook Pro vs Dell XPS".
-These map to category pages, comparison content, or buying guides.
+Commercial investigation keywords indicate a buyer comparing options: "best running trainers for flat feet", "MacBook Pro vs Dell XPS".
+These map to category pages, comparison content or buying guides.

 Informational keywords indicate research-phase intent: "how to care for leather shoes", "what is thread count in bedding".
 These map to blog content and support long-term authority building and remarketing audience growth.